 Laboratory experience accompanying BIO 122.

-Corequisites: Registration in BIO 122 is required.
+Corequisites: Concurrent registration in BIO 122 is required.
 Offered: Fall, Spring.

 BIO 124 • Integrative Biology: Genes, Cells, Change 3 Credits

 In a complex world, understanding challenges like infectious disease or environmental change requires a fundamental knowledge of biology.
-Using relevant examples, students will explore molecules, DNA, biotechnology, evolution, populations, ecosystems, disease, and human systems (e.g. digestive, immune) to gain a perspective on global health and personal responsibility to life.
+Using relevant examples, students explore molecules, DNA, biotechnology, evolution, populations, ecosystems, disease, and human systems (e.g., digestive, immune) to gain a perspective on global health and personal responsibility to life.

-Prerequisites: Major in biology, environmental science, biochemistry/molecular biology, neuroscience, OR a Minor in biology.
-Corequisites: Registration in BIO 124D is required.
+Prerequisites: Major in biology, environmental science, biochemistry/molecular biology, neuroscience, human bioenergetics, rehabilitation and movement science, or minor in biology.
+Corequisites: Concurrent registration in BIO 124D is required.
 Offered: Fall, Spring.

 BIO 124D • Integrative Biology: Genes, Cells, Change Lab 1 Credit